giacbli/DcmStore/README.md

 # DcmStoreService  (Dicom Store Service)

 Lightweight and efficient server for receiving and storing Dicom objects (medical images and Radiation Dose Structured Report).
-The executable tool implements the Dicom Storage SCP service class and runs as an unattended service on computers with OS MS Windows (x86/x64 platform Win 7-8-10-11).
+The application (C++ compiled) implements the Dicom Storage SCP class and runs on computer as an automatic MS Windows service (x86/x64 platform Win 7-8-10-11).

 Some features:
 - Can receive medical images and structured reports on radiation dose in Dicom format from company PACS and radiology equipment